AlexaThoma/AlexaThoma/README.md

 - your_name= {''Alexandra Thomas''}
 -
--  introduction= {''I'm an amateur starting in coding''
+-  introduction= {''I'm an amateur starting in coding
--  ''I would like to learn how to code and create apps to do with books and literature.''
+-  I would like to learn how to code and create apps to do with books and literature.
--  ''I hope you'll be able to help me with that.''}
+-  I hope you'll be able to help me with that.''}
 -
 -
 -